Having Elbow Fracture Open Reduction and Internal Fixation (ORIF)

 The surgeon will put the pieces of your broken elbow bones back into place (reduction).

 The surgeon will secure the pieces of the broken bones to each other (fixation).
 He or she may use screws, metal plates, wires, or pins.

 The surgeon will make other repairs to the area as needed.

-The surgeon will close the layers of muscle and skin around your elbow with stitches (sutures).
+The surgeon will close the layers of muscle and skin around your elbow with stitches (sutures) or staples.